 The St Vincent de Paul Society helps those in the parish who are in great need; they support families with clothing, food and furniture, as well as reaching out to older parishioners to provide accompaniment if people are lonely.
 They are a very welcoming group, and are always open to new members.
 To volunteer with the SVP is a way to live faith very practically within our local community.
 To find out more contact Geraldine Ellis via the parish office or look at the SVP national website

 Trussell Trust – local foodbanks

 Several parishioners volunteer at local foodbanks, and the parish has crates in the church to receive donations for the foodbank each week; keep an eye on the newsletter to see what is most needed at any one time.
-To find out more contact Judith Davies via the parish office or look at the Trussell Trust national website
+To find out more contact Judith Nichols via the parish office or look at the Trussell Trust national website

 Sunday morning welcome and hospitality